 Less Light Output Falloff Over Time

-This soft-white line of CREE™ LED bulbs is fully compatible with standard leading-edge and rheostat type dimmers, remaining silent no matter how dim you set them.
+This soft-white line of CREE™ LED bulbs works with standard light dimmers.
+Plus, it does not buzz while dimming.
+It stays silent no matter how low you set the dimmer.

 More Constant Color Rendition Index (CRI) While Dimming

-Unlike incandescent bulbs, whose color output changes from bright white to light yellow, to yellow-orange, to orange, to orange-red, and finally to deep red as you dim them down from full brightness, these CREE™ dimmable LED bulbs do not change their color output nearly as much.
-Even when dimmed to 10 percent of full brightness, you still get the same warm hue (2700 K).
-With these bulbs, you get just less bright but same-colored light.
-The spectral output remains nearly unchanged, no matter how much dimming is applied.
+But even when dimmed to 10 percent of full brightness, you still get the same warm hue (2700 K).
+With these LED bulbs, you get just less bright but same-colored light.
+The spectral output stays the same no matter how much dimming you do.

 Less Radio Interference

-Even during dimmed operation, since these LED devices draw less current through the dimmer, any leading-edge switching interference normally produced when dimming incandescent lamps, is way reduced with LEDs.
+During dimming, these LED devices draw less current through the dimmer.
+So any switching noise you normally get when dimming incandescent lamps, is way lower with LEDs.

 With the lower heat output of LEDs, these bulbs run cooler, and so attract less dust and dirt.
 The fine dust particles that do accumulate, do not stick as much to these, as they did on incandescent bulbs.

 The radiation characteristics is very much like traditional incandescent lighting.
-They give off light in nearly equal amounts in all directions except for directly underneath the bulb, toward the socket, although they radiate noticeable more from the sides than from the top; not a big deal when used in most lamps however.
+They give off light in nearly equal amounts in all directions except for directly underneath the bulb, toward the socket.
+Yet they they give out more light from the sides than from the top.
+No big deal though in most lamps.